PetyaKatsarova/born2broot_42/README.md

      exit to exit the iTerm SSH Login. go back to your Virtual Machine (not iTerm) and continue on with the steps below.
     10. sudo visudo //to open your sudoers file
+    11. Add bellow # Allow memebers of group sudo to execute any command
-    11. Add in this line your_username ALL=(ALL) NOPASSWD: /usr/local/bin/monitoring.sh under where its written %sudo ALL=(ALL:ALL) ALL
+    %sudo ALL=(ALL:ALL) ALL
+    petya ALL=(root) NOPASSWD: /usr/local/bin/monitoring.sh
     12. exit and save your sudoers file
     13. sudo reboot in your Virtual Machine to reboot sudo
     14. sudo /usr/local/bin/monitoring.sh to execute your script as su (super user)
     15. sudo crontab -u root -e to open the crontab and add the rule
     16. at the end of the crontab, type the following
-    @reboot /bin/sh -c "sleep 20 && /full/path/to/your/script.shcao
+    @reboot /bin/sh -c "sleep 20 && /full/path/to/your/script.shcao"
     */10 * * * * /usr/local/bin/monitoring.sh this means that every 10 mins, this script will show

     ## Part 7 - Signature.txt